 - Consent of the mother is required (only if there is no person authorized to give such consent residing in India)

 - Issuing of the Certificate of Notice after the Pledge: The Registrar has the power to issue the Certificate of Notice only once the pledge has been taken before the Registrar by either one of the parties and a duration of four days has passed after the notice of intended marriage has been received.
-The information contained in the above mentioned Certificate of Notice, contains the location of the Church or Chapel, where the marriage rituals are expected to be performed.
+The information contained in the above-mentioned Certificate of Notice contains the location of the Church or Chapel, where the marriage rituals are expected to be performed.
 The certificate will not be issued in the event that it is stopped by anyone demonstrating grounds why the document ought not to be issued.
 Once the Registrar issues the Certificate of Notice, it becomes obligatory to perform the marriage within two months from the date of issuance.
 In the event that the marriage is not solemnized within the stipulated time period, the certificate becomes redundant and a fresh certificate will have to be issued.

 Persons authorized to perform the marriage under the act

-Under Section 5 of the Act, the following persons are eligible to perform the marriage under Christian Marriage Act 1872:
+Under Section 5 of the Act, the following persons are eligible to perform the marriage under the Christian Marriage Act 1872:

 - By persons appointed by the Bishop of the church where the marriage is taking place, provided that such marriages are performed as per the customs, rituals and regulations of that church;

 - By any priest registered under the Church of Scotland, provided that such marriages are performed according to the customs, rules and regulations administered by the Church of Scotland;